 - He was appointed by Zeus to shape humans out of clay.
 His brother Epimetheus ("He Who Has Hindsight") shaped the animals.

-- He established animal sacrifice, as practiced henceforth in ancient Greek religion.
-Zeus' left to Prometheus the decision about which portions of animals would be offered to the gods after sacrifice: the leftover would go to humans.
-Prometheus deviously covered bones and other animal parts of lesser value with "shiny grease," while he disguised all flesh and nutritious parts and wrapped them with the less appetizing tripe of the animal.
-Then, he invited the Master of Heavens to choose the portion owed to the gods, and Zeus fell for the trick.
+- He established animal sacrifice, which was practiced henceforth in ancient Greek religion.
+Zeus left to Prometheus the decision of which portions of the sacrificial animals would be offered to the gods.
+The leftovers would go to humans.
+Prometheus deviously covered bones and other animal parts of lesser value with "shiny grease," while he disguised all the nutritious parts of the animal by wrapping them in the less appetizing tripe.
+Then, he invited Zeus to choose the portion owed to the gods.
+Zeus fell for the trick.

 - When Zeus was planning a deluge with the intention of eliminating mankind, Prometheus warned his son Deucalion of the imminent catastrophe, and he instructed him to build an ark in order to save himself and his wife Pyrrha.